-This is best done indoors or in a greenhouse if temperatures can be kept in the region where seeds will germinate.
+Growing tomatoes from seed is best done indoors or in a greenhouse if temperatures can be kept in the region where seeds will germinate.

-The ideal temperature for germination around 15 to 21C – the warmer the temperature the quicker the seeds will germinate.
+The ideal temperature for germination is around 15 to 21C – the warmer the temperature the quicker the seeds will germinate.

-Media for Seed Germination
+Media for seed germination

 Below is a propagator and tray of sponges that are ideal for growing tomatoes and peppers from seed.
 The shape has been designed to fit on a windowsill.
 It comes with first feed for seedlings and instructions.
 If you have enough light on your windowsill, this is an ideal way to start seeds this spring.
-More information here.

-Greater Choice of Varieties
+Greater choice of varieties

 Growing tomato from seed is a little more tricky than buying tomato plug plants or small plants from the garden centre but well worth the effort.
 The choice of tomato varieties from seed is amazing.